pyrsmk/Sheethub/README.markdown

     sheet.setMedias(['speech','braille','embossed']);

 But, be careful, it will _not_ add the media queries behavior to Internet Explorer 6-8, it's just an overlayer API.

-As an addition, we can get CSS rules that the browser actually applies for the stylesheet.
-But, for now, this API part is incomplete.

-    sheet.getRules();

 ### A concrete example please!